 The Company maintains investments in unconsolidated joint ventures.
 The Company accounts for its investments in these unconsolidated joint ventures using the equity method of accounting.
-The Company's investment in its unconsolidated joint ventures at March 31, 2006 is \$3,200,000 and included in other assets on the consolidated condensed balance sheet.
-The Company's equity in the net earnings of the unconsolidated joint ventures is \$121,000 for the three months ended March 31, 2006.
-The joint ventures have not been consolidated as of March 31, 2006 because they are not variable interest entities and the Company does not control the investments.
+The Company's investment in its unconsolidated joint ventures at June 30, 2006 is \$16,885,000 and included in other assets on the consolidated condensed balance sheet.
+The Company's equity in the net earnings of the unconsolidated joint ventures is \$229,000 for the six months ended June 30, 2006.
+The joint ventures have not been consolidated as of June 30, 2006 because they are not variable interest entities and the Company does not control the investments.
 The Company's current unconsolidated joint ventures are as follows:

-• Petro Travel Plaza LLC is a joint venture with Petro Stopping Centers, L.P. for the development and management of the Petro Travel Plaza.
-This is a 60% owned venture which owns and operates a travel plaza/commercial highway operation in the Tejon Industrial Complex.
-It houses multiple

-- commercial eating establishments as well as diesel and gasoline operations.
+Petro Travel Plaza LLC is a joint venture with Petro Stopping Centers, L.P. for the development and management of the Petro Travel Plaza.
+This is a 60% owned venture that owns and operates a travel plaza/commercial highway operation in the Tejon Industrial Complex.
+It houses multiple commercial eating establishments as well as diesel and gasoline operations.
 The Company does not control the investment due to its having only 50% voting rights, and because our partner performs the day-to-day operations at the facility.
-At March 31, 2006, the Company had an equity investment balance of \$1,316,000 in this joint venture. - Centennial Founders, LLC is an unconsolidated joint venture in which the Company has a 50% ownership interest.
+At June 30, 2006, the Company had an equity investment balance of \$1,544,000 in this joint venture.

+- Centennial Founders, LLC is an unconsolidated joint venture in which the Company has a 50% ownership interest.
 This is a venture with three homebuilders and community developers (Pardee Homes, Lewis Investment Company, and Standard Pacific Corp.).
 The venture was organized to pursue the entitlement and development of land that the Company owns in Los Angeles County.
-At March 31, 2006, the Company's equity investment balance in this joint venture was \$496,000. - Tejon Dermody Industrial LLC is a joint venture between the Company and DP Properties for the development and ownership of a 651,000 square foot industrial building in the Tejon Industrial Complex.
+At June 30, 2006, the Company's equity investment balance in this joint venture was \$460,000. - Tejon Dermody Industrial LLC is a joint venture between the Company and DP Properties for the development and ownership of a 651,000 square foot industrial building in the Tejon Industrial Complex.
 The Company owns a 50% interest in this venture.
-At March 31, 2006, the Company's equity investment balance in this joint venture was \$262,000. - Five West Parcel LLC is a joint venture between the Company and Rockefeller Group Development Corporation for the development of a parcel in Tejon Industrial Complex West, and is related to a larger agreement for the designation of 500 acres in Tejon Industrial Complex West and East as a Foreign Trade Zone, or FTZ, and the development of the property within the FTZ for warehouse distribution and light manufacturing.
+At June 30, 2006, the Company's equity investment balance in this joint venture was \$361,000. - Five West Parcel LLC is a joint venture between the Company and Rockefeller Group Development Corporation for the development of a parcel in Tejon Industrial Complex West.
+The establishment of such joint venture is part of an agreement involving the designation of 500 acres in Tejon Industrial Complex West and East as a Foreign Trade Zone, or FTZ, and the development of the property within the FTZ for warehouse distribution and light manufacturing.
+The Company owns a 50% interest in this joint venture.
+At June 30, 2006, the Company's equity investment balance in this joint venture was \$1,126,000. - Tejon Mountain Village LLC is a joint venture between the Company and DMB TMV LLC, (a wholly-owned subsidiary of DMB Associates, Inc) formed to obtain all necessary governmental entitlement approvals and to develop the Tejon Mountain Village project.
 The Company owns a 50% interest in this venture.
-At March 31, 2006, the Company's equity investment balance in this joint venture was \$1,126,000.
+At June 30, 2006, the Company's equity investment balance in this joint venture was \$13,394,000.
+This entity was formed through a contribution by the Company of \$26,893,000 of non-cash assets to the joint venture and a cash contribution of \$13,500,000 by DMB Associates, Inc. These contributions were followed by a cash distribution of equity of \$13,500,000 to the Company.

-Unaudited condensed financial information of the Company's unconsolidated joint ventures as of and for the three months ended March 31, 2006 and 2005 is as follows:
+Unaudited condensed financial information of the Company's unconsolidated joint ventures as of and for the six months ended June 30, 2006 and 2005 is as follows: